varsha766/MultiTanentDemo/README.md

 Traditionally, software applications were developed and deployed on dedicated hardware or servers, which meant that each customer required their own server, database, and resource.
 This approach was expensive and time-consuming to scale and maintain, especially for smaller organizations or businesses.
 The concept of multi-tenancy emerged as a way to address this challenge.

-Multi-tenancy is a software architecture in which a single instance of software serves multiple customer, each customer is called **tenant**.They shares the same resource but data is isolated and kept seprate from other tenants.
+Multi-tenancy is a software architecture in which a single instance of software serves multiple customer, each customer is called **tenant**.They shares the same resource but data is isolated and kept separate from other tenants.
 ![multi-tenant app](https://user-images.githubusercontent.com/91577031/225214500-ef2823c9-5d77-41c4-adac-7020406df2b5.png)

 There are several approaches to implementing multi-tenancy